Yuval-Ai/documentation/use-cases/NIC-passthrough-and-Kata.md

 ![](https://github.com/Yuval-Ai/documentation/blob/doc-create-NIC-passthrough-and-Kata/use-cases/images/NIC%20passthrough%20Diagram.png)

-In this guide we walk through the process of passing a physical NIC into a Kata Container.
-The "usual" way that a KC (Kata Container) is wired for communication is through a series of bridges and virtual NICs as can be seen in the Image above.
+In this guide we walk through the process of passing a physical NIC into a KC (Kata Container).
+The "usual" way that a KC is wired for communication is through a series of bridges and virtual NICs as can be seen in the Image above (marked as default).

 For some use cases, the container demands a direct link to the physical port of the host device, for example in a situation were the container is required to route high BW traffic without having support for acceleration such as SR-IOV.